thehambeard/BetterVendors2/README.md

 * Removed enabling/disabling individual throne room vendors, unnecessary feature
 * Moved arcane vendor progression from arsinoe to zarci
 * No longer need to hit the search button for vendor inject, list will update as you type after the 3rd character is typed
-* Vendor inject will now confirm that you added the item to the vendor\
+* Vendor inject will now confirm that you added the item to the vendor
 * New vendor POI flags will always be shown on the map.
-* Fixed issue with long load times.
-* Fixed show trash items toggle button throwing an expection.
-* Fixed issue with companions despawning
-* Fixed settings being reset on updating to new versions

 ## TODO:
-* Add support for keeping of a particular item even though it's on the trash list
+* Fix visual issue of trash items not updating their color in vendor screens

 ## Notes:
-* Before uninstalling 2.0.1 of the mod despawn the vendors
+* Uninstalling during a save will probably break it.